johnbumgarner/facial_similarities/README.md

 #### Experiment 1

-This experiment used the Python module Pillow, which a the folk of PIL, the Python Imaging Library.
-The function used was PIL.ImageChops.difference(image1, image2), which returns the absolute value of the pixel-by-pixel difference between the two images.
+This experiment used the Python module Pillow, which is a folk of PIL, the Python Imaging Library.
+The function used was PIL.ImageChops.difference(image1, image2), which returns the absolute value of the pixel-by-pixel difference between two images.
+This function was able to correctly identify the two images of Jennifer Aniston that were exactly the same.
+The function produced no false positives.

+#### Experiment 2